 let's take back our Royal Mail

-Royal Mail runs our postal service under the terms of the Universal Service Order (USO), meaning it has the responsibility to deliver to everyone across the UK, six days a week, for the same affordable price, and to the same standard.
+Royal Mail runs our postal service under the terms of the Universal Service Obligation (USO), meaning it has the responsibility to deliver to everyone across the UK, six days a week, for the same affordable price, and to the same standard.

 Posties are at the heart of our communities, sorting and delivering the letters and parcels that keep us connected.
 But in the last decade, our postal service has been sold off and run for private profit.
 It’s time to take our post back.